tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 In the 5600s, war comes to the [[Green Sea]], first the battles against the ancient white dragon Vimfrost, and then the [[Events/1500s/Great War]] itself.
 Tollen, however, survives intact, and if anything grows in power and influence, as many of the Sembaran kings in the years after the [[Events/1500s/Great War]] have ties by blood or marriage to the great houses of Tollen.

-Now, in 5881, Tollen commands a significant navy and is the undisputed master of the Western Gult, controlling the Straights of [[Cymea]] and asserting influence over much of western [[Cymea]].
+Now, in 5881, Tollen commands a significant navy and is the undisputed master of the Western Gult, controlling the [[Straits of Cymea]] and asserting influence over much of western [[Cymea]].

 ## Geography